 Acorn while by itself is a computer, requires an additional computer to handle the graphical user interface.
 This is handy as it leaves the Acorn to be a dedicated path planner without other processes interfering with its sole job.
 The main computer that handles the user interface runs in Windows 10 and can be supplied by the customer or by us.
 Centroid CNC also offers a wireless MPG which we highly recommend from our own personal testing and a physical (vs. touchscreen) control panel that we can install if our customers desire it.

 Linear forces are created by electric motors attached to the end of each ball screw.
 Typically there are two categories of motors, steppers, and servos.
 Without going into depth, stepper motors are typically cheaper, offer no feedback, have impressive torque but operate at low rpms.
-Servo motors have feedback via an encoder, much more expensive, lower torque but much higher rpms, almost a magnitude more in some cases.
-While it is common to not use feedback via encoder on a stepper making them open loop, there is no reason you cannot attach one turning it into closed loop.
+Servo motors have feedback via an encoder, more expensive, lower but broader torque and much higher rpms, a magnitude more in some cases.